team-popin/popin/README.md

 Pop In! is an app where you can sign up for an instant session with an expert in a particular field where you need an immediate help with or have questions that you want answered right now!

 - Any Pop In! user can register a session product in the fields in which he/she is an expert and can provide help to others
-- Anyone can view all available sessions in Pop In's main page and signup for/purchase a particular session time slot (You can enjoy Pop In! sessions as a guest as well!)
+- Anyone can view all available sessions in Pop In!'s main page and signup for/purchase a particular session time slot (You can enjoy Pop In! sessions as a guest as well!)

-> ### _If you need an instant help or have any questions in any field - law, medical, language, cooking, stock investing, cryptocurrency, etc. - just pop in to a session with an expert/professional in the area of your needs at Popin!_
+> ### _If you need an instant help or have any questions in any field - law, medical, language, cooking, stock investing, cryptocurrency, etc. - just pop in to a session with an expert/professional in the area of your needs at Pop In!_

 <br/>